The Complete Guide to Lakshadweep: India's Last Untouched Paradise

 Minicoy Island

 The southernmost island, culturally closer to the Maldives than mainland India.
-The 1885 lighthouse (20 INR, open to visitors) gives panoramic views from 50 meters up.
+The 1885 lighthouse (20 INR, open to visitors) delivers panoramic views from 50 meters up.
 The Tuna Canning Factory is oddly fascinating.
-But getting here is a commitment — it's 480km from Kochi, accessible only by ship.
+Reaching it is a commitment, though — 480km from Kochi, accessible only by ship.

 Food

 Fresh fish every single day.
 Tuna is king.
-Coconut is in everything — curries, rice, chutneys.
-The local specialty, tuna curry with coconut rice (thengapalchoru), from small eateries on Agatti costs 100-200 INR and is genuinely one of the best seafood meals I've had.
+Coconut finds its way into everything — curries, rice, chutneys.
+The local specialty, tuna curry with coconut rice (thengapalchoru), from small eateries on Agatti costs 100-200 INR and stands among the best seafood meals in the country.

-Most meals are included in SPORTS packages.
+Most meals come included in SPORTS packages.
 Expect simple but flavorful cooking — nothing fancy, everything fresh.

 Budget Breakdown